Very few mamas-to-be escape morning sickness.

 Sometimes certain medications will be needed to treat the cause, and sometimes your doctor might prescribe something simply to ease the symptoms.

-If you’re looking for ways to support your body so that you’re less likely to vomit blood, try to avoid alcohol, since it causes inflammation of the stomach, and spicy foods, as they irritate the stomach and cause acid reflux.
+If you’re looking for ways to support your body so that you’re less likely to vomit blood, avoid alcohol since it causes inflammation of the stomach, and spicy foods, as they irritate the stomach and cause acid reflux.

 It’s also a good idea to give up smoking while you’re pregnant.